Horizontal steel tube, filled with the flowing hot water is surrounded by the still air.

 Heat flux per meter of pipe length: F = 159 W.

-*Remark: the formulas of the similarity theory gives the average value of the convection coefficient.
+*Remark: the formulas of the similarity theory give the average value of the convection coefficient.
 This approach is very approximate by its nature, so there is no reason to make iterations to calculate the accurate Nusselt number related to actual surfaces temperatures.